About The Talent Parent Programme

 Rich Ramsdale (Head of Talent) talks about the role of a parent or carer in elite sport.

-You can download Podcasts on Spotify, Podbean and Apple and find all episodes recorded by following 'British Canoeing Talent Parent Programme'.
+You can download and listem to all podcast episodes on Spotify, Podbean and Apple by following 'British Canoeing Coaching'.

 Being a parent to a Talent Programme athlete - Slalom Specific